-On January 27, 2025, AboitizPower, indirectly through its wholly owned subsidiary, Therma NatGas Power Inc. ("TNGP"),, acquired a 40% equity interest in Chromite Gas Holdings, Inc. ("CGHI").
+On March 1, 2024, AboitizPower, indirectly through its wholly owned subsidiary, TNGP, entered into an Investment Agreement with MGen to acquire a 40% equity interest in CGHI.
 With TNGP's investment, CGHI is 60% and 40% legally and beneficially owned by MGen and TNGP, respectively.

 The transaction involved: a.)
-CGHI's acquisition of a 67% equity interest in South Premier Power Corp. ("SPPC"), Excellent Energy Resources, Inc. ("EERI"), and Ilijan Primeline Industrial Estate Corp. ("IPIEC") and b.)
-CGHI and San Miguel Global Power Holdings Corp. ("SMGP") joint acquisition of approximately 100% of Linseed Field Corp., which operates the LNG Terminal in Batangas City.
+CGHI's acquisition of a 67% equity interest in SPPC, EERI and IPIEC, and b.)
+CGHI and SMGP joint acquisition of approximately 100% of Linseed Field Corp., which operates the LNG Terminal in Batangas City.